jadianes/winerama-recommender-tutorial/tutorials/tutorial_3.md

 This requires a bit of explanation.
 First we create a query set for all the reviews for the current user.
 We also prefetch wine objects in order to avoid successive queries for each review, since we will need to access these wine objects (more about [`prefetch_related`](https://docs.djangoproject.com/en/1.8/ref/models/querysets/#prefetch-related)).
 Then we create a set of all the different wine IDs using `map` to apply a lambda expression to each review in the previous result and get the wine ID.
 And finally, we create a new query set of `Wine` excluding all the previous IDs.
 The important bit here is how we subfixed the `id` field with `__in` in order to implement the SQL `IN` functionality.
 More on this [here](https://docs.djangoproject.com/en/1.8/ref/models/querysets/#in).
 The resulting list is what we pass to our template rendering.
 Powerful, isn't it?

+This stage of the project corresponds to the tag [stage-2.3](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-2.3).

 ## Using k-means clustering to provide better recommendations